-In order to formulate the results in the most general setting possible, we assume that $\cX$ and $\cY$ are real, Hausdorff, locally convex topological vector spaces and $f \colon K\to \cY$, $K\subseteq \cX$, but the reader is welcome to think of $\cX = \bR^{d}$ and $\cY = \bR$.
-Further, $(\Omega,\Sigma,\bP)$ will denote a probability space and $X \colon \Omega \to \cX$ be such that\footnote{As is typical for random variables $X$, we write $f(X)$ for the composition $f\circ X$; and sometimes extend this notation to maps $X$ that are not measurable.} $(X,f(X))$ is weakly integrable; and all expected values are to be understood in the weak sense (in particular, $X$ does not necessarily have to be measurable, i.e.\ a random variable).
+In order to formulate the results within the most general setting possible, we assume that $\cX$ and $\cY$ are both real, Hausdorff, and locally convex topological vector spaces and $f \colon K\to \cY$, where $K\subseteq \cX$ is an arbitrary domain.
+However, readers are encouraged to conceptualize $\cX = \bR^{d}$ and $\cY = \bR$ for simplicity.
+Furthermore, $(\Omega,\Sigma,\bP)$ will denote a probability space, and $X \colon \Omega \to \cX$ will represent a function such that $(X,f(X))$ is weakly integrable\footnote{As is typical for random variables $X$, we write $f(X)$ for the composition $f\circ X$; and extend this notation to maps $X$ that are not measurable.}.
+Therefore, all expected values are interpreted in the weak sense, which implies that $X$ does not necessarily need to be measurable, that is, a random variable.
 Recall that a map $X \colon \Omega \to \cX$ is called \defterm{weakly integrable} if there exists $e\in\cX$ such that, for any $\ell \in \cX'$, $\ell(X) \in L^{1}(\bP)$ and $\ell(e) = \int_{\Omega} \ell(X)\, \mathrm{d} \bP$, in which case the expected value of $X$ is defined by $\bE[X] \coloneqq \int_{\Omega} X\, \mathrm{d} \bP \coloneqq e$ \citep[Definition~3.26]{Rudin1991functional}.
 Here, $\cX'$ denotes the continuous dual of $\cX$.
-In particular, each Pettis or Bochner integrable map is weakly integrable and the reader is welcome to think of Bochner integrable random variables $X$.
-When working with Markov operators in \Cref{section:Markov_Operators}, no measurability or integrability assumptions will be imposed on $(X,f(X))$, while for conditional expectations in \Cref{section:Conditional_Results} we will assume $\cX$ and $\cY$ to be Banach spaces and $(X,f(X))$ to be Bochner integrable.
+In particular, each Pettis or Bochner integrable map is weakly integrable, and readers may consider Bochner integrable random variables $X$ for simplicity.
+When working with Markov operators in \Cref{section:Markov_Operators}, we will not impose any measurability or integrability assumptions on $(X,f(X))$, while for conditional expectations in \Cref{section:Conditional_Results} we will require $\cX$ and $\cY$ to be Banach spaces and $(X,f(X))$ to be Bochner integrable.
 Recall that a random variable $X\colon (\Omega,\Sigma,\bP) \to\cX$ is Bochner or strongly integrable if and only if $X$ is measurable and $\int_{\cX} \norm{X}_{\cX} \, \mathrm{d} \bP < \infty$ \citep[Theorem~II.2.2]{Diestel1977vectormeasures}, in which case we write $X \in L^{1}(\bP;\cX)$.
-The specific assumptions will be introduced in each section separately, see \Cref{assump:general,assump:Markov_operators,assump:conditional}.
+The relevant assumptions will be detailed separately in each section, namely in \Cref{assump:general,assump:Markov_operators,assump:conditional}.

 Throughout the paper, we use the following notation.
 We denote the closure of a subset $A$ of a real topological vector space by $\overline{A}$ and the convex hull of $A$ by

 Further, $\cG(f) = \set{(x,f(x))}{x\in K}$ denotes the graph of a function $f \colon K \to \cY$ and, for $M \subseteq \cX \times \cY$ and $x\in\cX$,